Each day, employees engage in just over 108 million emails, with an average of about 112 emails sent or received during their shifts.

-If you consider these statistics, it makes sense that industry experts and CEOs are starting to view email as another form of knowledge pollution.
-For example, a few years ago, Thierry Breton, CEO of the IT services firm Atos Origin, noticed his employees seemed completely distracted by the constant stream of emails coursing through their email programs on a daily basis.
-To remedy the situation, he implemented certain steps to take control of what he saw as an untenable, negative effect on employee productivity and overall company success: He banned email altogether.
+These statistics highlight a growing perception among industry experts and CEOs that email constitutes a form of knowledge pollution.
+For instance, a few years ago, Thierry Breton, CEO of the IT services firm Atos Origin, observed his employees continuously distracted by the daily influx of emails.
+To address this issue, he took decisive action to control what he saw as detrimental to employee productivity and overall company success: he imposed a complete email ban.

-Since beginning the no-email project, Atos has reported much-improved numbers, both increasing their margins and decreasing overall administrative costs.
-And these positive statistics are backed up by a growing collection of industry research on the positive effects of reducing the burden on your employees’ inbox.
+Since initiating the no-email project, Atos has reported substantial improvements, with increased margins and reduced administrative costs.
+A growing body of industry research supports these positive statistics on the benefits of reducing the email burden on employees.

 Researchers from the University of California assert that simply limiting email time and restricting it to specific parts of the day can be as impactful as a complete ban.
 Additionally, cloud-based collaboration applications prove beneficial, enabling employees to participate in and exit discussions as needed without inundating them with endless messages.